Scarecrow Shoulder Exercise - Scare Your Delts & Traps Into Growth!

 Related - 5 Moves to Perfect Cannonball Delts

 I call it the Scarecrow.

 Once we hit heavy presses, shrugs, and lateral raises, there isn't much left.
-This movement allows you to not only engage your traps with a closer-grip upright row, but also mimics a front raise.
+This movement allows you to not only engage your traps with a close-grip upright row but also mimics a front raise.
 It engages the anterior (front) deltoid and also has some engagement of the medial (caps/middle) deltoid and the posterior (rear) deltoid.

 In essence, it hits the whole darn area!

 MTS Nutrition CEO Marc Lobliner explains the scarecrow shoulder exercise.